Symptoms of COPD

 - Weight loss

 Unfortunately, there isn’t a known cure for COPD, but that does not mean that the disease can’t be treated.
 Many physicians prescribe bronchodilators to help expand the airways, allowing more airflow to and from the lungs.
 Also, it is common that a COPD treatment plan to include a regiment of breathing and aerobic exercise to rehabilitate some pulmonary functioning.
 For people in the most severe stages of COPD, supplemental oxygen is also used for treatment.
 Although most of these treatments are helpful, they do not assistance in the reversal of any symptoms, they are simply used to deter the progression of the disease.
-A group of innovative physicians have discovered over the past decade that the use of stem cells can have a positive effect in treating COPD and other pulmonary conditions.
+A group of innovative physicians have discovered over the past decade that the use of cells can have a positive effect in treating COPD and other pulmonary conditions.

 Cellular Therapy for COPD

-In the case of COPD, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in bone marrow and/or in the patient’s venous blood.
-Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
+In the case of COPD, autologous cells are used, meaning they come from the patient’s own body, and can be found in the patient’s blood.
+Cells derived from blood have the capacity to form many types of differentiated cells.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow and blood, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are isolated.
 Then they are given back to the patient intravenously.
 To many people’s surprise, the treatment is minimally invasive and typically an outpatient procedure.
 These procedures should be performed in a clinical setting under the supervision of a trained professional.